castlhoo/Average-Load-in-Linux/README.md

 ```bash
 stress --cpu 1 --timeout 600
 ```
+> Set one CPU-bound task and the stress will run for 600 seconds.

 #### Step 2: Check the load with `uptime` in a second terminal:
 ![image](https://github.com/user-attachments/assets/fbe9f0ee-0313-4c16-a1ad-e5deb4fc15c8)